 Watershed Plan for Sediment in the North Saluda River and Saluda Lake

-The plan enables eligibility for acquisition of grant funding for implementation of BMPs, such as agricultural cover crops and vegetated riparian buffers along waterways.
+Partner representatives formed the Technical Advisory Stakeholder Committee (TASC), which helped to inform and guide the project.
+The approved plan enables eligibility for acquisition of grant funding for implementation of BMPs, such as agricultural cover crops and vegetated riparian buffers along waterways.
 The first project site has been identified and is located near Marietta.
 The initial phase of BMPs has been installed at the site, which is leased for farming.

 "Saluda Lake is a valuable resource to the Upstate both as a drinking water supply and a recreational outlet.
 It is our shared responsibility to preserve this resource for current and future generations.
 By implementing best management practices to control sediment runoff to the North Saluda River, we are taking a big step in protecting this valuable resource." - Joel Ledbetter, General Manager, Easley Combined Utilities

-The watershed planning project is funded through the South Carolina Department of Health and Environmental Control (SCDHEC) Nonpoint Source Program with support from the partnership.
-Partner representatives form the Technical Advisory Stakeholder Committee (TASC) which helps to inform and guide the project.
+This project was funded through the South Carolina Department of Health and Environmental Control (SCDHEC) Nonpoint Source Program with support from the partnership.

 Thank you to our partners!